Progress Party (Norway): 1980s: establishing the party

 While the Progress Party dropped out of parliament altogether in 1977, it returned in the following 1981 parliamentary election with four representatives.
 In this election, the political right in general had a great upturn, which garnered the Progress Party increased support.
 The ideology of the party was sharpened in the 1980s, and the party officially declared that it was a libertarian party at its national convention in Sandefjord in 1983.
 Until then, the party had not had a clearly defined ideology.
 In the campaign for the 1985 parliamentary election, the party attacked many aspects of the Norwegian welfare state, and campaigned for privatization of medical care, education and government-owned enterprises as well as steep cuts in income tax.
 In the election, the party lost two of its four members of parliament, but was left with some power as they became the kingmaker.
 In May 1986, the party used this position to effectively throw out the governing Conservative-led government after it had proposed to increase gas taxes.
 A minority Labour government was established as a result.

 The first real breakthrough for the party in Norwegian politics came in the 1987 local elections, when the party nearly doubled its support from 6.3% to 12.3% (county results).
 This was largely as immigration was for the first time seriously taken up as an issue by the party (although Hagen had already in the late 1970s called for a strongly restrictive immigration policy), successfully putting the issue on the national agenda.
 Its campaign had mainly been focused on the issue of asylum seekers, but was additionally helped by the infamous "Mustafa-letter", a letter read out by Hagen during the electoral campaign that portrayed the future Islamisation of Norway.
 In April 1988 the party was for the first time the second largest party in Norway in an opinion poll with 23.5%.
 In September 1988, the party further proposed in parliament for a referendum on the immigration policy, which was regarded by political scientists as the start of the party's 1989 election campaign.
 In 1989, the party made its breakthrough in national politics.
 In the 1989 parliamentary election, the party obtained 13%, up from 3.7% in 1985, and became the third largest party in Norway.
 It started to gain power in some local administrations.
-The first mayors from the party were Håkon Rege in Sola (1988–1989), Bjørn Bråthen in Råde (1990–1991) and Peter N. Myhre in Oslo (1990–1991).
+The first mayors from the party were Håkon Rege in Sola Municipality (1988–1989), Bjørn Bråthen in Råde (1990–1991) and Peter N. Myhre in Oslo (1990–1991).